 Together with the Chinese company China General Nuclear Power Corporation (CGNPC), the Company is involved in the construction of a fuel assembly plant in Kazakhstan with a capacity to supply Chinese nuclear power plants with up to 200 tons of enriched uranium per annum.
 In December 2015, subsidiaries of the Company and CGNPC established a joint venture Ulba-FA LLP with 51% and 49% respective interests, which is responsible for construction and operation of the plant.
 The fuel assembly plant was commissioned in December 2020.
-During 2021 it is expected that Ulba-FA LLP will complete the certification of the plant and then begin production and sale of products according to a long-term contract signed between Ulba-FA LLP and CGNPC-Uranium Resources.
+During 2021, the plant was certified by the owner of the technology for the production of fuel assemblies - the French company Framatome, as well as the procedure for recognition as a certified supplier of nuclear fuel to nuclear power plants in China from the end user of the plant's products - the Chinese company CGNPC Uranium Resources Company Limited (hereinafter - CGNPC-URC).